Parental Leave Laws: State-by-State PFML Compliance Guide (2025)

 Nevada

 Nevada has no state-specific parental leave law, either.
 Employers follow FMLA guidelines, providing 12 weeks of unpaid leave.
-However, Nevada employers must offer paid sick leave, which can be used in certain family care situations.
+However, Nevada employers must offer paid sick leave, which can be used in certain family healthcare situations.

 New Hampshire